 For more information about Delaware LLC naming rules, read our article about Naming Delaware LLCs.

-2. Hiring a Delaware Registered Agent
+2. Appoint a Delaware Registered Agent

-If you plan to start a Delaware LLC, hiring a Registered Agent with a physical address in the state is a Delaware LLC filing requirement.
+If you plan to start a Delaware LLC, appointing a Registered Agent with a physical address in the state is a Delaware LLC filing requirement.
 Registered Agents act as a liaison between your company and the Delaware Division of Corporations.
 They are responsible for receiving and forwarding important legal and government documents in a timely manner.
 This includes service of process (such as lawsuits), Franchise Tax notices, annual report reminders (for corporations), and compliance-related communications like late or void notices from the Delaware Secretary of State.
 Our Registered Agent service is just $50 per year for the life of your company, as long as your company remains in good standing with the state of Delaware.

 For more information, read What Is a Delaware Registered Agent?